srikumar003/datashim/examples/inference-server/README.md

     type: COS
 ```

-where `S3_PROVIDER_ENDPOINT` is the URL for the provider, `BUCKET_NAME` is the bucket in which the weights are stored, and the secret is populated with our access credentials for our provider.
+where `S3_PROVIDER_ENDPOINT` is the URL for the provider, `BUCKET_NAME` is the bucket in which the weights are stored, and the secret `model-weights-secret` is populated with our access credentials for our provider.
 Store the above to a file `model-weights.yaml`.
 Then, we create the dataset:

 ```bash
 kubectl create -f model-weights.yaml -n <target_namespace>